 Boykin-Towns is credited with numerous contributions at Pfizer that were instrumental in maintaining Pfizer's brand integrity and ensuring the company's global expansion during periods of industry consolidation, economic instability, and dynamic organizational restructuring.
 One of her key accomplishments involved preserving Pfizer's brand reputation in spite of a controversial corporate decision to close the company's headquarters in Brooklyn, NY, a historic landmark and cornerstone for the company and the community.
 Boykin-Towns was also sought out to provide public affairs advocacy in response to proposed government legislation that threatened continued use of a multi-million dollar drug providing significant healthcare benefits.

-Embracing her passion for policy and politics, Karen’s early career involved serving as Legislative Director then Chief of Staff to New York State Senator David Paterson, who later became the 55th Governor of New York In this role, she led strategy and execution of legislative efforts related to civil and human rights, community development, and environmental issues.
+Embracing her passion for policy and politics, Boykin-Towns' early career involved serving as legislative director and then chief of staff to New York State Senator David Paterson, who later became the 55th Governor of New York.
+In this role, she led strategy and execution of legislative efforts related to civil and human rights, community development, and environmental issues.

 Boykin-Towns leverages her talent as a coalition-builder and social change agent through her active participation in various organizations.
 Along with her work with NAACP, Karen serves on the boards of several organizations including: Visiting Nurse Services of New York (VNSNY); Brewster Academy; American Airlines Community Council; L'Oréal USA Diversity & Inclusion Advisory Board; independent board director for Icon Fitness; senior counselor at Sard Verbinnen & Company and past Co-Chair of the Business Council of New York State.